 - Calle Betis: running parallel to the river, with its colourful façades this is one of the city's most emblematic streets.

 - Triana Bridge: linking Triana to the historical centre of the city, it offers fabulous views of both banks of the River Guadalquivir.

 - To discover the neighbourhood in its entirety and enjoy it to the fullest, you can reserve one of the following tours:

 - Flamenco: Triana is famous for being the birthplace of flamenco, and there is no better way to witness why the neighbourhood is so well-loved than by seeing an authentic flamenco show.

-- Tapas: the neighbourhood has countless tapas bars and restaurants, a good way of discovering them is on our tapas tour.
+- Tapas: the neighbourhood has countless tapas bars and restaurants, and a good way of really getting to know the area is on our tapas tour.